ym-aung/ym-aung/README.md

 # Hello!
-My name is Ye, a recent CS graduate from UC Irvine.
+My name is Ye, a CS graduate from UC Irvine.

 Currently looking for an entry-level position in Software Development, where I can apply my technical knowledge, problem-solving, and communication skills to engage in meaningful work.
 I love learning new skills and improving myself.